cardonator/copilot-metrics-dashboard/src/background/README.md

 The application will:
 1. Collect metrics, seats, and usage data immediately upon startup
-2. Schedule hourly collection of this data
+2. Schedule collection of this data at the configured interval (default: hourly)
 3. Store the data in the configured storage (Azure Cosmos DB or SQLite)

 ## Development